sandinenisanjay8737/Nineleaps-Banking-Application/README.md

         7) Asking to confirm password while netbanking account creation and confirm New PIN while changing MPIN of a Card.
         8) While adding a beneficiary, Checking if the beneficiary Account Number is from the same bank and also not allowing to add the user's own account.
+        9) Aadhar Number and Mobile number are checked for new users.
+If they are already in the database, user is asked for the input again.
+        10) One User is allowed only 2 credit cards and 2 debit cards.
+If they try to register a new card again, a message is displayed.